Description

 Applying this definition to our asset in some examples:

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 287 days is lower, thus better.
+• During the last 3 years, the maximum days below previous high is 287 days, which is lower, thus better than the value of 375 days from the benchmark.

 AveDuration: